 From Zero to Fluent: A Step-by-Step Roadmap to Learn Spanish

-Photo by Kelly Sikkema / Unsplash
+Photo by Kelly Sikkema

 Learning Spanish is an exciting and rewarding journey, but it can also be daunting, especially if you're starting from scratch.
-Whether you're learning to plan a trip to a Spanish-speaking country, to connect with your family heritage, or simply enjoy the challenge of learning something new, this roadmap is designed to help you go from zero to fluent in Spanish.
+Whether you're learning the language to plan a trip to a Spanish-speaking country, to connect with your family heritage, or simply enjoy the challenge of learning something new, we've built a roadmap designed to help you go from zero to fluent in Spanish.
+We'll break down the process into manageable steps, provide practical tips, and share resources to guide you along the way.

-Set Your Goals and Motivations
+Clarify Your Goals and Motivations

 • What do I hope to achieve by learning Spanish?